 I too am fortunate that I can still find real vintage coaches to look at, and I have photographs of many of them.
 There is no doubt that the railways that I knew exists no longer, the wood and leather clerestory coaches are a memory.
 The steam engines are an endangered species, and even the much loved 6E1 is seeing the end of its long reign.
 Model trains may be one of the few places left where you can look back on the past and participate in it.

-While attending a live steam event in Salisbury, I chanced upon a Blue Train 5e-515 as well as a 1st Class sub coach.
+While attending a live steam event in Salisbury, I chanced upon a Blue and a Gulf Red 5E-515 as well as a 1st class sub coach and driving trailer.
 They were still in their boxes and had their original price tags on them.
-The 5e cost a whopping R19.95, while the sub cost R4.99.
-If I interpret the price tag correctly this pair date from 1981.
+The 5E cost a whopping R19.95, while the 1st class sub coach cost R4.99 and the driving trailer for the sub cost R16.95.
+The one box was for a 309242 (First class saloon) and it was marked R4.95.
+If I interpret the price tag correctly these date from 1981.
 I will not discuss how much I paid for them in UK Pounds, suffice to say I would probably not be able to buy them at that price in South Africa.